KennettaJackson/Cedar-Valley-Health-Identity-Modernization/Phase 8- Hybrid Identity + PowerShell/README.md

        ▼
 Microsoft Entra ID
 ```
+---

+## Phase 8: Cloud Sync Deployment and Troubleshooting

+The Microsoft Entra provisioning agent and on-premises Active Directory environment were successfully configured, including gMSA authentication and directory connectivity.

+Testing identified an external TCP 443 connectivity failure to the required Azure Service Bus endpoint.
+Because the restriction existed beyond the Windows VM and modification of the household network was not permitted, synchronization could not reach steady state.

+Given this environmental limitation, Microsoft Entra Connect was used to complete the synchronization objective instead.
+While Cloud Sync could not be finalized, the troubleshooting processfrom DNS and network validation through agent and configuration review still provided valuable hands-on experience diagnosing hybrid identity connectivity issues.

 The project ultimately transitioned to Microsoft Entra Connect, which successfully completed the synchronization requirements.

+---

 ## 🎥 Video Coming Soon